 43 in 2005 +34% in view of 2004

 Supplementary protection certificate, registration

 30 in 2003

 25 in 2004 - 16,67% in view of 2003

 39 in 2005 +56% in view of 2004

 Trends or areas experiencing rapid changes with respect to the previous year

 Corresponding to the structure of the Austrian industry the majority of applications were filed in the fields of

-These leading industrial sectors correspond with the leading sectors of the preceeding years, only the sequence within these sectors changes from year to year.
+These leading industrial sectors correspond to the leading sectors of the preceding years, only the sequence within these sectors changes from year to year.

 II.
 Matters concerning the generation, reproduction, distribution and use of primary and secondary sources of patent information